awsdocs/amazon-redshift-developer-guide/doc_source/REGEXP_SUBSTR.md

 + i – Perform case\-insensitive matching\.
 + e – Extract a substring using a subexpression\.

    If *pattern* includes a subexpression, REGEXP\_SUBSTR matches a substring using the first subexpression in *pattern*\.
+A subexpression is an expression within the pattern that is bracketed with parentheses\.
+For example, for the pattern `'This is a (\\w+)'` matches the first expression with the string `'This is a '` followed by a word\.
+Instead of returning *pattern*, REGEXP\_SUBSTR with the `e` parameter returns only the string inside the subexpression\.

   REGEXP\_SUBSTR considers only the first subexpression; additional subexpressions are ignored\.
 If the pattern doesn't have a subexpression, REGEXP\_SUBSTR ignores the 'e' parameter\.
 + p – Interpret the pattern with Perl Compatible Regular Expression \(PCRE\) dialect\.

 ## Return type<a name="REGEXP_SUBSTR-return-type"></a>